EdwinTSalcedo/EdwinTSalcedo/README.md

 # Hey there! 👋

 I'm a Systems Engineer from Bolivia who's into IoT, Machine Learning, Research, and Software Engineering.

-Currently, I'm a Lecturer and Researcher **[@UCB](https://www.ucb.edu.bo/)**, and I focus on building ML algorithms for sensor data and computer vision.
+Currently, I'm a Lecturer and Researcher at **[UCB](https://www.ucb.edu.bo/)**, and I focus on building ML algorithms for sensor data and computer vision.

 ## Find Me 🌎